SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 Confidentiality is primarily about control over the disclosure of what (content data) was said in the conversation and to whom it was said (partitioning).
 Confidentiality is about control over the key state needed to hide content via encryption vis-a-vis the intended parties.
 * Private  and Privacy:
 The parties to a conversation are only known by the parties to that conversation.
 Privacy is primarily about control over the disclosure of who participated in the conversation (non-content meta-data = identifiers).
-More specifically, privacy is about managing exploitably correlatable identifiers not merely identifiers of who but also any other type of identifiers in non-content metadata including conversation (transaction) identifiers.
+More specifically, privacy is about managing exploitably correlatable identifiers not merely identifiers of who but also any other type of identifier in non-content metadata including conversation (transaction) identifiers.

 ## Privacy and Confidentiality